Nitrogen Oxides (NOx) State Implementation Plan (SIP) Call Rule

 CSAPR Allowance Allocations Timing

-Final allowance allocations will be submitted to the U.S. EPA by June 1st, every year for each of the three trading programs under CSAPR beginning in the year 2018.
+Final allowance allocations are required to be submitted to the U.S. EPA by June 1st, every year for each of the three trading programs under CSAPR.

 - CSAPR Trading Programs EGUs Allowance Allocations for 2021 and 2022 [XLS]